Aaron Heilman: College career

-Major League Baseball career
+Professional career

 New York Mets

 Heilman was selected by the Mets in the first round (18th overall) of the 2001 Major League Baseball Draft.
 He signed and made his professional debut that year with the Class-A Advanced St. Lucie Mets.
 He pitched for the Double-A Binghamton Mets and Triple-A Norfolk Tides in 2002, and began the 2003 season with the Tides.

 Heilman made his major league debut at Shea Stadium on June 26, 2003, in a 6–1 loss to the Florida Marlins.
 He posted an earned run average of 5.93 as a starter for 2003, 2004 and the beginning of 2005.
 Heilman's finest game came as a starter on April 15, 2005, when he made a start in place of the injured Kris Benson and pitched a one-hit complete game shutout.
 However, he was converted to a relief pitcher for the rest of 2005 and excelled with an ERA of only 2.18.
 In the second half of the 2005 season, he held a 0.68 ERA, leading the league.

 In Game 7 of the 2006 National League Championship Series, Heilman surrendered a tie-breaking, two-run home run in the top of the ninth inning to Yadier Molina of the St. Louis Cardinals, putting St. Louis ahead 3–1.
 St. Louis would hold on to the lead to win the National League pennant, while Heilman suffered the loss for the Mets.